apache/avro/doc/content/en/docs/++version++/Specification/_index.md

 A type alias may be specified either as a fully namespace-qualified, or relative to the namespace of the name it is an alias for.
 For example, if a type named "a.b" has aliases of "c" and "x.y", then the fully qualified names of its aliases are "a.c" and "x.y".

 Aliases are alternative names, and thus subject to the same uniqueness constraints as names.
 Aliases should be valid names, but this is not required: any string is accepted as an alias.
-This allows schema evolution to correct illegal names in old schemata.
+When aliases are used "to map a writer's schema to the reader's" (see above), this allows schema evolution to correct illegal names in old schemata.

 ## Fixing an invalid, but previously accepted, schema
 Over time, rules and validations on schemas have changed.
 It is therefore possible that a schema used to work with an older version of Avro, but now fails to parse.